 - Use existing controls and infrastructure: Users using Apache Ranger or built-in ACID features currently have to use specific tools for each engine and build custom scripts for it.
 With Qubole’s RBAC integrations of Active Directory, LDAP, SAML2.0, organizations can leverage their existing RBAC solutions to manage the user access to the data lakes.

 Qubole ACID and Apache Ranger address distinct requirements of granular data access control and granular delete/merge/update respectively.
-Qubole Data Sevices help organizations well govern data in their data lakes across multiple engines and future proof for newer regulations while dealing with the massive volume and velocity of data.
+Qubole Data Services help organizations well govern data in their data lakes across multiple engines and future proof for newer regulations while dealing with the massive volume and velocity of data.